Our Services

 If you are considered to have played a minor, subordinate role in a conspiracy to supply drugs, then the penalties may be less serious than if you were convicted of a simple offence of supplying drugs.

-However, if you are found to have held a major controlling role in a drug supply conspiracy, then the penalties on conviction could be much more serious than for a standard offence of suppling drugs.
+However, if you are found to have held a major controlling role in a drug supply conspiracy, then the penalties on conviction could be much more serious than for a standard offence of supplying drugs.

 What sentence will I receive for conspiracy to supply Drugs?